-The MTX-IND is a GSM-GPRS terminal modem based on the Cinterion TC65i module with many features to suit industrial environments.
+The MTX-IND-V2 is a GSM-GPRS terminal modem based on the Cinterion TC65i module.
+It has many industrial environment features and is enclosed in a waterproof IP65 housing.

-The MTX-IND is the perfect choice for applications that are placed in DIN racks, have a DC or AC power supply, need to control high loads and communicate with the RS232-RS422-RS485 serial bus.
+The MTX-IND-V2 is the perfect choice for applications that are installed outdoors and need a mains AC power supply, to control high loads and communicate with RS232-RS422-RS485 serial bus.